awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 **In a Decrypt Command**

-The encryption context that you specify in a decrypt command helps you to confirm that you are decrypting the encrypted message that you expect\.
-You are not required to provide an encryption context when you decrypt an encrypted message, even if an encryption context was used to encrypt it\.
+In a decrypt command, the encryption context helps you to confirm that you are decrypting the right encrypted message\.

+You are not required to provide an encryption context in a decrypt command, even if an encryption context was used on encrypt\.
 However, if you do, the AWS Encryption CLI verifies that every element in the encryption context of the decrypt command matches an element in the encryption context of the encrypted message\.
 If any element does not match, the decrypt command fails\.

-For example, you might want to decrypt only the messages for a particular department or only messages that have been classified, regardless of the classification value\.

-The following example shows a valid encryption context for a decrypt command\.
-It includes `dept=IT`, which is a `name=value` pair, and `class`, which is a name element without a value\.
+For example, the following command decrypts the encrypted message only if its encryption context includes `dept=IT`\.

 ```
---encryption-context dept=IT class
+aws-encryption-cli --decrypt --encryption-context dept=IT ...
 ```

 An encryption context is an important part of your security strategy\.
 However, when choosing an encryption context, remember that its values are not secret\.
 Do not include any confidential data in the encryption context\.

 **To specify an encryption context:**
 + In an **encrypt** command, use the `--encryption-context` parameter with one or more `name=value` pairs\.
 Use a space to separate each pair\.

   ```
   --encryption-context name=value [name=value] ...
   ```
 + In a **decrypt** command, the `--encryption-context` parameter value can include `name=value` pairs, `name` elements \(with no values\), or a combination of both\.

   ```